ssfsx17/sky-islands/readable.md

     as well as at character creation, which can be spent on skills in the Magical Elements group.
 You must still follow the limit of skill ratings being capped by your Power Level.
+  - **Multi Mind** - You have more than one complete mind existing within you at once.
+Each mind has its own complete set of skills and stats.
+You must spend 4 APs to change your active mind in the middle of battle, and this could potentially leave you holding the wrong equipment for a bit longer than that.
+This also results in losing all of your current Energy.
+In the middle of dramatic situations, you cannot change your active mind except in response to specific conditions that trigger different minds.
   - **Necropower** - When you do a killing attack or technique, you get one free Charge action.
   - **Phasing** - You always have Teleport I. This improves to Teleport